We’ve all made dumb purchases. It just happens. We’re at the store, in the moment, and something grabs our attention.

 While other states may not have a true lemon law, many of them have some type of buyer’s rights that require either minimum standards for the sale of a used car or that the car comes with some type of warranty.
 Check out this website to see lemon laws or related car-buying protections your state offers.

-There are some states that have little to no rules about buying and ending up with a junker.
+Unfortunately, there are some states that have little to no legal protections against ending up with a junker.
 But fear not, there are more avenues you can take to protect yourself.

 Uniform Commercial Code (UCC)